NVSL/CSE141pp-Resources/README.md

 # TODOs

 1. Update links on this page to point to the repos rather than the readmes.
+2. Update links and link text to point to  ML-themed labs

 # CSE 141L (refocused)